 AI-generated analysis

-Bain Capital Real Estate has acquired five open-air retail centers across California, Virginia, Florida, and Texas for $300 million in a move to bolster its presence in undersupplied markets with strong retail fundamentals.
-The deal closed on May 27, 2026.
+Bain Capital Real Estate and 11North Partners, both based in the United States, have acquired five open-air retail centers located in California, Virginia, Florida, and Texas for $300 million.
+The transaction closed on May 27, 2026.

 |---|